sentient-agi/Sentient-Agent-Framework-Examples/README.md

 ):
     # Implement your agent logic here
 ```

-Within the `assist` method, the `ResponseHandler` is used to emit events to the client.

 #### Emitting text events
 Text events are used to send single, complete messages to the client.
 See `search_agent.py` lines 46-48: